 The list of authoritative top-BDIIs was collected and their configuration was assessed.

-The list RCs making use of the CERN top-BDII as primary instance was collected and the NGIs were requested to support the administrators change configurations, so that the correct authoritative instance is used instead.
+The list of RCs making use of the CERN top-BDII as primary instance was collected and the NGIs were requested to support the administrators change configurations, so that the correct authoritative instance is used instead.

 ROD Performance Index